 For both form-factors, an add-in card may optionally implement a subset of pins to support a x8 PCIe connection.
-This is implemented using a 2C connector per SFF-TA-1002.
-The Primary Connector may support a 2C sized add in card along with the 28 pin OCP bay.
-The following diagram from the SFF-TA-1002 specification illustrates the supported host Primary and Secondary Connectors and add in card configurations.
+This is implemented using a 2C card edge per SFF-TA-1002.
+The Primary Connector may support a 2C sized add-in card along with the 28 pin OCP bay.
+The following diagram from the SFF-TA-1002 specification illustrates the supported host Primary and Secondary Connectors and add-in card configurations.

-Figure 6: Primary Connector (4C + OCP Bay) with 4C and 2C Add in Cards
+Figure 6: Primary Connector (4C + OCP Bay) with 4C and 2C Add-in Cards